Membership Update: Your Questions Answered

 You say you are supporting grassroots archery.
 We are a small club with quite high expenses who may well lose members because of this swinging increase.
 How do you justify doing this to your grassroots membership?

-One of the big challenges here is the common issue that people think that our fees are simply a tax, with benefits "that nobody wants or needs" – that is until someone shoots someone else, or there is a safeguarding issue that they have to pay for legal support for as a club –either of which will invariably cause the club to go bust.
+We have heard feedback that people think that the Archery GB fees are simply a tax, with benefits "that nobody wants or needs" – that is until there is an incident, or a safeguarding issue where they have to pay for legal support as a club.
+Either of which could cause an uninsured club to go bust.

-We have presented a three-year pricing plan (with caveats against forces beyond our control) so that members are aware of what is coming.
+We have presented a three-year pricing plan (with caveats against forces beyond our control) so that members are aware of what is coming, and clubs can plan.

-If you have not watched it, please refer to Ruth Hall’s statement here:
+If you have not watched it, please refer to Chief Executive Ruth Hall’s statement here:

 each individual each time or will it be a once a year payment?

-Feedback from the sport indicates that more clarity is required over the structure of regions and counties, how they are established and where the money is spent.
+Feedback from the sport indicates that more clarity is required over the structure of regional and county fees, how they are established and where the money is spent.
 We will be talking to the regions and counties in the coming months to discuss how we can tackle this challenge collectively, to provide clarity to you.

 We know that AGB fees are not the only fees members pay.
-Collectively can AGB, regions and counties do something together that saves archers money?
+Collectively can AGB, region and county do something together that saves archer money?
 Following the roadshows we attended in 2022, many people told us that county and regional associations are only there for coaching and competitions.
-We know much more goes on, including the support for safeguarding and disciplinaries across all levels, so we need to collectively come up with a solution.
+We know much more goes on, including the support for safeguarding and disciplinaries across all levels, so all parties need to come up with a solution.

 Pro-rata fees: